 While traveling, you might not have access to WiFi.
 If you don’t have an unlimited data plan, you can quickly gobble up gigs.
 If you’re using an iPhone, go to Settings > Mobile Data or Settings > Cellular to keep tabs on your usage.
 For Android, it’s Settings > Connections > Data usage > Mobile data usage.
 Your data provider’s app can tell you, too.
 With Mint, for example, all you have to do is open the app and your usage for the current billing period is the first thing you’ll see.

 Stay in Airplane Mode

 Using your phone when you travel can mean hefty data bills.
-Benjamin K. Glaser, editor at DealNews, suggests leaving your phone in airplane mode for the length of the trip, so you can’t use data accidentally.
+Benjamin K. Glaser, formerly an editor at DealNews, suggests leaving your phone in airplane mode for the length of the trip, so you can’t use data accidentally.

 Vacation Expense No. 5: Food, Drinks and Entertainment